 Full schedule available soon.

 Women in Comedy tracks the rise of women in the world of comedy, from the “dangerous” comedy of 70s sitcoms like Maude to the groundbreaking women of the 1980s American comedy club boom, and building to today’s multifaceted landscape.
 Contemporary comics talk about where women started in this competitive, male-dominated profession and where they are determined to go.

 MAKERS is a six-part PBS series profiling the impact women have had over the past 50 years in six industries—comedy, politics, space, war, business, and Hollywood.
 A landmark broadcast and digital-video initiative developed by AOL, MAKERS aims to be the largest and most dynamic collection of women’s stories ever assembled.
 For a preview of the season, visit http://www.pbs.org/makers/home/.

 Community Cinema is a community outreach project of CMU Public Television and the Dennos Museum Center.
-All films will be shown at 7:00 pm at the Dennos Museum Center free of charge.
-These screening events are part of the ITVS (Independent Television Service) Community Cinema program.
-Free screenings of Independent Lens films will be held the first Thursday of the month beginning October 2013 through May 2014.
+Screening events are part of the ITVS (Independent Television Service) Community Cinema program.
 For more on the Independent Cinema series, including upcoming dates and films, visit WCMU.org/TV.